Private Information Management Initiative (PIMI) Overview

 What to Expect

-The RIT Information Security Office is working with various RIT organizations to identify the location of SSNs and other Private Information by providing a software tool (Identity Finder) that will scan computers and attached drives to determine if they contain Private information.
-When Identity Finder finds suspected Private information, it provides a report to the computer user and the RIT Information Security Office.
-The software also provides the computer user with tools to erase (shred) the information securely or to remove (scrub) the private information from the files.
+ITS is working with various RIT organizations to identify the location of SSNs and other Private Information by providing a software tool (Spirion (Identity Finder)) that will scan computers and attached drives to determine if they contain Private information.
+When Spirion (Identity Finder) finds suspected Private information, it provides a report to the computer user and to ITS.
+The software also provides the computer user with tools to erase (shred) the information securely or to remove (redact) the private information from the files.

-Scans will be initiated by the Identity Finder server in the Information Security Office.
+Scans will be initiated by ITS.
 Computer users may also initiate an on-demand scan at their convenience.
-Identity Finder is licensed for use on RIT-owned computers and is currently available for Windows and Macs.
+Spirion (Identity Finder) is licensed for use on RIT-owned computers and is currently available for Windows and Macs.

 For More Information